 The Pros and Cons of A.I.

-Although A.I. brings an abundance of benefits and features to the insurance industry, there are always aspects of technology which are unfavorable or unpopular to industry professionals.
+Although A.I. brings an abundance of benefits and features to the insurance industry, there are always aspects of commercial insurance software and insurance technology which are unpopular among industry professionals.
 Now, we will highlight both the good and bad attributes of artificial intelligence.

 Some of the advantages associated with artificial intelligence include: